michaeldeneff/WORDLE/README.md

 #         WORDLE
-Diving into WORDLE, the game, and creating valuable insights through R and Tableau
+Diving into WORDLE, the game.
+Creating value and insights into the history of answers and letters